Ekstropiya/KTools.JS/README.md

 # KTools.JS
-A command line interface to use interface with Kahoot in a variety of ways.
+A command line interface to interface with Kahoot in a variety of ways.

 ## Commands